 Foreign currency risk is the risk that the value of future cash flows will fluctuate as a result of changes in foreign currency exchange rates.
-The Partnership's foreign currency risk arises from balances denominated in foreign currencies and on the translation of net investments in foreign operations.
+The Partnership's foreign currency risk arises from balances denominated in foreign currencies and on the translation of its foreign operations.
 The Partnership uses the US Dollar as its functional currency for the operations of AES Drillings Fluids, LLC.
 Gains and/or losses resulting from foreign exchange variances are included in earnings.
-The Partnership manages foreign currency risk by monitoring exchange rate trends and forecasted economic conditions.
-As of March 31, 2009, the Partnership had not entered into any foreign currency derivatives to manage its exposure to currency fluctuations.

-A 1% increase or decrease is used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-During the three month period ended March 31, 2009, a 1% increase/decrease in the Canadian dollar vis-a-vis the US Dollar is estimated to increase/decrease earnings of the Partnership by \$15 for the three months ended March 31, 2009.
+The Partnership manages foreign currency risk by monitoring exchange rate trends and forecasted economic conditions and, as appropriate, through the use of financial derivatives.
+A 1% increase or decrease is used when reporting foreign currency risk internally and represents management's assessment of the reasonable change in foreign exchange rates.
+For the three and six month period ended June 30, 2009, a 1% increase/decrease in the Canadian dollar vis-à-vis the US dollar is estimated to increase/decrease earnings of the Partnership by \$15 and \$30 respectively.